rohityadavcloud/rohityadavcloud.github.io/_posts/2022-09-24-cloudstack-kvm.markdown

     systemctl mask libvirtd.socket libvirtd-ro.socket libvirtd-admin.socket libvirtd-tls.socket libvirtd-tcp.socket
     systemctl restart libvirtd

+On certain hosts where you may be running docker and other services, you may need to add the following in `/etc/sysctl.conf` and then run `sysctl -p`:

+    net.bridge.bridge-nf-call-arptables = 0
+    net.bridge.bridge-nf-call-iptables = 0

 Optional: If you've a crappy server vendor, they may fail to make each server unique and libvirtd can complain that servers are not unique.
 To make them unique setup host specific UUID in libvirtd config: